CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Method

 \section{Method}

-Before detailing our method, in Section~\ref{sec:background} we give some background of RRG including the problem formulation and the general architecture.
+Before detailing our method, in Section~\ref{sec:background} we provide some background of RRG including problem formulation and general architecture.
 In Section~\ref{sec:CAMANet}, we elaborate each proposed component of CAMANet.
-The objective function is finally described in Section~\ref{sec:objective}.
+The final objective function is described in Section~\ref{sec:objective}.
 An overview of the CAMANet architecture is illustrated in~\autoref{fig:architecture}.
+Generally, an image is first fed into the visual feature extractor to obtain a sequence of visual tokens.
+Then, the proposed visual discriminative map (VDM) generation module takes these visual tokens as input to derive the visual discriminative map focusing on possible abnormal regions.
+This VDM, combined with the visual tokens, are then sent to the VDM assisted encoder module to enrich the abnormal information and then generate the report in the decoder.
+The VTAC module generates a textual discriminative map (TDM) from the cross-modal attention scores and considers the VDM as the ground truth to supervise cross-modal alignment learning.